paschal533/crowdflow/README.md

 ## Benefits

-- **Enhanced Liquidity:** Automatic liquidity provision ensures that fundraiser tokens have sufficient liquidity on DEXs, making them more attractive to potential donors and investors.
+- **Enhanced Liquidity:** Automatic liquidity provision ensures that fundraiser tokens have sufficient liquidity on the DEX, making them more attractive to potential donors and investors.

 - **Transparency:** Blockchain-based transactions ensure full transparency, increasing trust among donors.